franciscoturdera00/WordleAI/README.md

 # WordleAI

-An AI that plays a [Wordle](https://www.nytimes.com/games/wordle/index.html)-like game.
+An AI that plays a <a href="https://www.nytimes.com/games/wordle/index.html" target="_blank">Wordle</a>-like game.
 Designed for variable-length words.

 ### Requirements:
 <pre>